 Sangria Slushies are loaded with berry and citrus flavors and Red Moscato making it the perfect frozen cocktail for summer!

-Now, I’m not a huge wine drinker, but I absolutely enjoy Moscato and Rosé and I really love sangria be it white or red or even a hard cider sangria.
 And I feel like taking sangria and making it a frozen slushie is pretty much the ultimate summer cocktail!
-They’re like grown-up slush puppies!
+These Sangria Slushies are like grown-up slush puppies!

 I love the way the blueberries, strawberries, raspberries, and orange come together with the delicious Red Moscato and raspberry and orange liqueurs.